binjuhor/binjuhor.com/content/work/vtcmag-magazine-website.md

 This project is an affiliate blog focus on advertising, focus on display ads on mobile-first.
 We developed the HTML for this website.
 HTML5, CSS, Mega Menu, Optimize HTML and CSS are key feature for this project.

+My position as an HTML, CSS developer, supporter.